2025 Esports World Cup – Chess

 The chess tournament at the 2025 Esports World Cup was held in Riyadh, Saudi Arabia, from July 29 to August 1, 2025.
 Sixteen players from thirteen teams took part in this tournament – 12 players from Champions Chess Tour 2025 standings and 4 players from the Last Chance Qualifier.
 13 Teams qualified based on their player's performance in these tournaments.
 Magnus Carlsen from Team Liquid defeated Alireza Firouzja from Team Falcons in the Grand final with 4 rounds to spare.

-It was the first chess tournament at the Esports World Cup, which is part of a three-year partnership between online gaming platform Chess.com and the Esports World Cup Foundation until 2027 to bring online chess into the event.
+It was the first chess tournament at the Esports World Cup, which is part of a two-year partnership between online gaming platform Chess.com and the Esports World Cup Foundation until 2026 to bring online chess into the event.

 Format

-In the group stage, the sixteen players from thirteen (13) teams were divided into four groups and competed in a GSL-style double elimination bracket, with the first two teams to achieve two wins advancing to the quarterfinals.
-The opening matches are best-of-twos but the remaining matches are best-of-threes.
+In the group stage, the sixteen players from thirteen (13) teams were divided into four groups and competed in a GSL-style double elimination bracket, with the first two players to achieve two wins advancing to the quarterfinals.
+The opening matches were best-of-twos but the remaining matches were best-of-threes.

 The playoffs were an eight-player single-elimination bracket.
-The teams that lose in the semifinals will compete in a third-place match.
-All matches in the playoffs were best-of-threes but the final was a best-of-five.
+The players who lost in the semifinals competed in a third-place match.
+Quarterfinal matches in the playoffs were best-of-fours, while the semifinal matches and the third-place playoff were best-of-six.
+The Grand Final were a best-of-three set match, with the first two set consisting of four games each and the third set consisting of two games.